-Another appealing property of the CSG framework is that it can be easily extended to consider the target emotional category of the test sample during the generation.
-We build two expression-aware models: (1) by adapting the CSG model to different emotions, called CSG-Emo-Adapted model, and (2) by conditioning the CSG model on categorical emotion of the speaker, called CSG-Emo-Aware model.
-Objective evaluations show that the expression-aware models generate more expressive orofacial movements.
-Subjective evaluations show that the CSG-Emo-Adapted model generates better expressions compared to the CSG model, when the target emotion is happiness.
+Another appealing property of the CSG framework is that it can be easily extended to consider emotions.
+Experiencing emotions includes felt emotion, expressed emotion and perceived emotion, which are not necessarily the same.
+Felt emotion corresponds to the true emotion experience by an individual.
+The expressed emotion corresponds to the emotions externalized by the individual.
+The perceived emotion corresponds to the emotion perceived by others.
+Our goal is to generate emotional behaviors that convey the intended emotion.
+Therefore, we want to create sequences that are successful in affecting the perceived emotion of the animation.
+To explicitly incorporate emotions, it is more practical for a VA to represent emotion with discrete categories such as anger, happiness, fear, surprise, sadness, and disgust (e.g., basic emotions [15]).
+It is easier to specify that a CA is "happy" than to specify that its "arousal level is 0.4" (core emotion theory) or that its "AU6 has intensity 4" (facial action coding system (FACS)).
+Therefore, this study describes emotion using categorical emotions.
+We build two expression-dependent models: (1) by adapting the CSG model to different emotions, called CSG-Emo-Adapted model, and (2) by conditioning the CSG model on categorical emotion of the speaker, called CSG-Emo-Aware model.
+Objective and subjective evaluations show that the CSG-Emo-Adapted model generates better expressions compared to the CSG model, when the target emotion is happiness.
 The results validate our proposed method, which can generate more convincing and expressive orofacial movements.

 The rest of the paper is organized as follows.
 Section 2 reviews related work.
 Section 3 describes the resources used in this study including the corpus, the extracted audiovisual features, and the rendering toolkit.
-Section 4 describes the conditional sequential GAN (CSG) method, and its two expression-aware extensions: the CSG-Emo-Adapted and CSG-Emo-Aware models.
+Section 4 describes the conditional sequential GAN (CSG) method, and its two expression-dependent extensions: the CSG-Emo-Adapted and CSG-Emo-Aware models.
 Section 5 describes the experimental evaluation.
 Section 6 presents the results of the models, comparing the CSG methods with the baselines.
 Section 7 summarizes the contributions of this work highlighting the advantages and disadvantages of the approach, and possible future directions.